osheenkhare/Agentic-User-Labs/labs/lab-01-create-digital-worker/Readme.md

 ## Prerequisites

+Use a test account where you are a Global Administrator or have the ability to create users, assign licenses, and grant permissions.
+The following are required:

 - Access to the [Microsoft Entra admin center](https://entra.microsoft.com/)
 - Access to the [Microsoft Teams Developer Portal](https://dev.teams.microsoft.com/)
 - Access to [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) If you are using Graph Explorer for the first time, please refer to the [Graph Explorer Troubleshooting](graphExplorerHelp/Readme.md) guide for help signing in and granting permissions.
 - Permissions to create agent identities, users, and OAuth permission grants
-- An available Microsoft 365 E3 (or Teams) license
+- An available Microsoft 365 E3 (or any M365) license

 ## 1. Create an Agent Blueprint